sergei-mironov/litrepl/README.md

   background Python interpreter
 * `:LitEval1` - Execute the executable section under the cursor, or the executable section of the result section under the cursor
+* `:LitRepl` - Open the Vim terminal exclusively connected to the Python interpreter via `socat` tool.
+This way user could inspect it's state.
+Note, that standard Python prompts `>>>`/`...` are disabled.

 Formatting
 ----------